Lunexa-Project/Lunexa-Gui/README.md

 <img src="https://translate.getlunexa.org/widgets/lunexa/-/gui-wallet/horizontal-auto.svg" alt="Translation status" />
 </a>

-## Installing the LxaGUI from a package
+## Installing the lunexa-gui-gui from a package

 Packages are available for
 *Still getting built